Vertical sleeve gastrectomyGastrectomy - sleeve; Gastrectomy - greater curvature; Gastrectomy - parietal; Gastric reduction; Vertical gastroplasty

 In this surgery:

-- Your surgeon will make 2 to 5 small cuts in your abdomen.
+- Your surgeon makes 2 to 5 small cuts (incisions) in your belly.

-Your surgeon will remove most of your stomach.
+- Your surgeon removes most of your stomach.

 Why the Procedure Is Performed